ROSE-Youtu Face Liveness Detection Dataset

 d.
 Tencent Corporation may have patents, patent applications, trademarks, copyrights, and other intellectual property rights covering this dataset.
 Provision of this dataset does not give you any license under these patents, trademarks, copyrights, or other intellectual property rights.

-If interested, researchers can register an account, submite the request form and accept the Release Aggrement.
-We will validate your request and grand approve for downloading the datasets.
+If interested, researchers can register for an account, submit the request form and accept the Release Agreement.
+We will validate your request and grant approval for downloading the datasets.

 Examples of ROSE-Youtu Face Liveness Detection Database (ROSE-Youtu)

 From top to bottom: face images in genuine, cropped mask, full mask, upper mask, paper print and video replay versions.
 (For paper print attack, both warped paper and still paper attacks are considered.)
 From left to right: face images captured by iPhone 5S, Hasee mobile phone, Huawei mobile phone, iPad and ZTE mobile phone.

 These videos are recorded from a total of 20 persons in MP4 format.
 The naming template of each mp4 is L_S_D_x_E_p_N (seven sections connected with ‘_’).
 Each section is introduced as follows:

 - 1. The first section ‘L’ could by any one of the follow 9 strings:

 - 1) G - ‘G’ indicates a genuine person.

 - 2) Ps - ‘Ps’ indicates a still printed paper.